Hyliy/RadiationTherapyGUI/README.md

 # User interface for generating radiotherapy pairwise comparison data and gamified training on radiotherapy guidelines.

-This is a user interface designed to collect data for pair-wise comparisons between the DVHs of radiotherapy plans.
+This is a user interfac eunder development by Hung Yi Lee, Hongcheng Liu, and Bo Lu.
+The purpose is to collect data for pair-wise comparisons between the DVHs of radiotherapy plans.
+Though still under development, the codes should be able to support the main functions successfully.

 The same user interface can be used to train radiotherapy planners in an interactive manner.